gusmacaulay/mentat/README.md

 /mentat %query Once upon a time on an Urbit ship...
-/mentat %img A photorealistic image of an Urbit ship /mentat %remind in five minutes remind me to take a coffee break
+/mentat %img A photorealistic image of an Urbit ship /mentat %remind in five minutes remind me to take a coffee break /mentat %todo I need to remember to take my passport this afternoon
 ```

 Currently valid centags are: